 One afternoon I took out my list and considered the importance of each item.
 How many indigenous museums had I already visited in Brazil?
 Did I honestly need to see this one?
 How much Amazon flora and fauna had I already seen during our 1,5 years of travel in this country?
-Were Manaus’ parks actually going to add anything to that?
+Were the parks in Manaus actually going to add anything to that?

 I cut down my 15-item list to 3 things I wanted to do/see during my visit in Manaus:

 Unfortunately, the Big Band performance was more of an “Okay, I have seen it” experience than anything else, but this was a night out and my Manaus friends had plans.

 We started at a local bar (plastic chairs and tables along a street fuming with traffic-jammed cars) with a beer (a bottle, which you share) and fried bacalhau snacks – the best in Manaus, they said.

 Afterwards they took us to a rodizio pizzeria, which means you pay a fixed price per person and a waiter will come to your table regularly to present different kinds of pizza and pasta from which you can take your pick.
 Have you ever had pizza with brigadeiro (like chocolate sprinkles) or with cream, banana and cacao?
 I hadn’t and I had a new favorite to add to my pizza list.

 3. Seeing the Encontro das Aguas (Meeting of Waters)

 The official start of the Amazon is where the white-water Solimões River meets the black-water Rio Preto.
 I had seen a Meeting of the Waters in the state of Rondônia once, and it’s quite a sight.
 I wanted to see another.

 #1 and #2 were engaging sights and I’m glad I did both, but having visited them with locals unquestionably added to the experience, because of good company and I got to enjoy activities that are an integral part of Brazilian life.